Panch Kedar: Geography

-Access by trekking
+Accessibility

-The Panch Kedar temples are accessible only from the nearest roadheads, each located different directions and each varying in lengths and difficulty, including rugged terrain, steep gradients and seasonal snow cover.
+Accessing the Panch Kedar circuit by trekking is possible with a single major roadhead, Rishikesh, which is well connected to all the base points by paved roads.
+Since the five temples are located in different regions, each requires travel to a separate base village, and four of them involve trekking.
+Kedarnath is reached from Gaurikund with a 16-18 km trek, Madhyamaheshwar from Ransi with 8-10 km trek, Tungnath from Chopta with a 3.5 km trek, Rudranath from Sagar with a 18-20 km trek, and Kalpeshwar is the only one located near the roadhead and requires only a short walk.
 The trekking routes in the Garhwal region offer striking views of prominent Himalayan peaks such as Nanda Devi (7,820 m; 25,645 ft), Trishul (7,120 m; 23,360 ft), and Chaukhamba (7,140 m; 23,420 ft).
 The Garhwal region is also the source of Ganga River and its many tributaries, which enhances the spiritual significance of the Panch Kedar temples.

-The total trek length to cover all the five temples of Panch Kedar is about 170 km (including road travel up to Gaurikund), involving 16 days of effort.
+The total trek length to cover all the five temples of Panch Kedar is about 95-100 km, involving 10–12 days of effort.
 The trek starts from Gauri Kund, which has views of the Himalayan range of hills.
 The trekking is undertaken during two seasons; three months during summer and two months after the monsoon season, as during the rest of the period, except Kalpeshwar, the other four Panch Kedar temples are inaccessible due to snow cover.